Cognia Accredited | 2022 National Blue Ribbon School | College Prep

 Poetry Out Loud +

-Poetry Out Loud is a national recitation contest which begins with each student choosing one poem from over 600 selections at poetryoutloud.org.
-Students compete at the classroom level with qualifying scores moving on to the school competition.
+Poetry Out Loud is a national arts education program that encourages the study of great poetry and offers a dynamic recitation competition for high school students across the country.
+Students first compete at the classroom level with qualifying scorers moving on to the school competition.
 Once the school produces one winner, that student then moves on to the regional contest and then to state.
 The state winner then proceeds to the national competition.
-Skutt Catholic has qualified for the state competition every year it has competed.

 Pollen Nation +